devinkr/js-data-types/readme.md

 // => [1, 2]
 ```

-The spread operator makes it really easy to deep copy arrays in JavaScript, or create a new array with the same values as the old one:
+The ES6 spread operator makes it really easy to deep copy arrays in JavaScript, or create a new array with the same values as the old one.
 ```js

 let arr = [1, 2, 3]
 let arr2 = [...arr]